abbecool/Heaven-Hell/README.md

 This version of the game is a top-down RPG
 -----------------------------------------------------
-Here you play as a XXX who is in charge of deciding who gets to go to heaven and who goes to hell (Skärselden)
+Here you play as a XXX who is in charge of deciding who gets to go to heaven and who goes to hell (Skärselden) Add trees, chop down a tree leaving a tree stump, cast a spell/poison on the tree stump to turn it into a rooter!